Targeted Pain Relief - No Pills, No GI Side Effects

 Understanding TMJ

-Understanding TMJ: Why Your Jaw Won't Stop Hurting
+Understanding TMJ Pain Relief: Why Your Jaw Won't Stop Hurting

 TMJ isn't just jaw pain.
 It's an inflammatory condition that affects the joint connecting your jawbone to your skull and the muscles that surround it.
-The temporomandibular joint is one of the most-used joints in your body — you engage it every time you eat, talk, yawn, or swallow.
+According to the Mayo Clinic, the temporomandibular joint is one of the most complex joints in the body - you engage it every time you eat, talk, yawn, or swallow.
 That's roughly 2,000 times a day.

 Stress makes it worse.
 When you clench your jaw during focused work, stressful calls, or sleep, the masseter muscle - one of the strongest muscles in the human body - stays contracted for hours.
 That sustained tension inflames the joint, triggers headaches, ear pain, and neck stiffness, and creates a cycle that feeds on itself.